UML Component Diagrams

-Component diagram shows components and dependencies between them.
+Component diagram shows components, provided and required interfaces, ports, and relationships between them.
 This type of diagrams is used in Component-Based Development (CBD) to describe systems with Service-Oriented Architecture (SOA).

 Component-based development is based on assumptions that previously constructed components could be reused and that components could be replaced by some other "equivalent" or "conformant" components, if needed.

 The artifacts that implement component are intended to be capable of being deployed and re-deployed independently, for instance to update an existing system.

 - logical components (e.g., business components, process components), and

 - physical components (e.g., CORBA components, EJB components, COM+ and .NET components, WSDL components, etc.),